 In a perfect world, you'd get all the important nutrients from whole foods.
 It's quite possible when you're in a calorie deficit for fat loss or eating at maintenance, but supplements can help increase your macro and calorie needs, while also enhancing your performance and/or recovery.
 However, this doesn't mean you should buy every single supplement you see.
 Focus on the ones that actually do as they claim and that align with what your needs and goals are.
 In fact, we have an article that breaks down workout supplements for you so you can get the facts on whether they do as they claim or not!

 When it comes to bulking, we suggest having a protein supplement and one that helps with recovery and/or performance, like creatine or pre-workout.
 When it comes to a protein supplement, the most popular is protein powder.
-On your search for the perfect protein powder look at three things – the amino acid profile (make sure it's a complete protein), grams of protein per scoop (at least 20 grams), added sugars.
+On your search for the perfect protein powder look at three things – the amino acid profile (make sure it's a complete protein), grams of protein per scoop (at least 20 grams), and added sugars.
 You want your protein powder to be mostly protein, meaning fewer fillers and additives and more protein!
 Whey protein powder is the best type for those who don't follow a dairy-free diet.
 It contains all amino acids and it's especially high in leucine, the most important BCAA (branched-chain amino acid) for muscle-building!
-Not to brag, but our Whey Isolate Protein Powder is a winner when it comes to high-quality protein powder.
-We focus on making sure you're only getting the nutrients and ingredients you need, meaning fewer fillers and additives!
-Our protein powder contains 25 grams of protein per scoop, an added digestive enzyme blend for maximum absorption and easier digestion, and is flavored to perfection.
-For those needing a vegan protein powder, we suggest going with a split pea protein powder, it's been studied and shown to have similar effects to whey protein!
+For those needing a vegan protein powder, we suggest going with a blend of split pea protein powder and rice protein, it's been studied and shown to have similar effects to whey protein!

 Give yourself a break by calorie and carb cycling